jakegough/jaytwo.CommandLine/README.md

 ### Runtime Conditions

-Sometimes invoking commands just don't work the same on different platforms.
+Sometimes invoking commands just does't work the same on different platforms.
 For example, if my app is developed on Windows but deployed to a Linux container, I would like it to work reliably in both places.

 The [Yeoman NPM Package](https://www.npmjs.com/package/yo) can be invoked on linux with with `yo` directly, but no such luck on Windows.
-(Even though it works from a Bash or CMD shell on Windows... if you run `which yo` in bash or `where yo` in CMD, and you'll see that
+(Even though it works from a Bash or CMD shell on Windows... if you run `which yo` in Bash or `where yo` in CMD, and you'll see that
 `yo` just points to shortcuts/scripts that the shell knows what  to do with.)
-To work around this, we can invoke `yo` from the command interpreter itself on windows `cmd /c yo`.
+To work around this, we can invoke `yo` from the command interpreter itself on windows with `cmd /c yo`.

 ```csharp
 using jaytwo.Subprocess